 Does baby sign language work?

 The short answer is yes.
 It works in the sense that babies can learn to interpret and use signs.
-As I note below, research suggests that some babies can start producing signs by the time they are 8-10 months of age.
-But it’s not clear that teaching babies to sign gives them any special, long-term advantages.
+As I note below, research suggests that some babies start paying attention to signs by the age of 4 months (Novack et al 2022).
+By 8-10 months, they start producing signs themselves, and that can be an rewarding experience for families.
+But it isn’t clear that teaching babies to sign gives them any special, long-term, developmental advantages.

 What signs do babies learn?

 It depends.
 In some families, parents take a “DIY” approach.
-They notice helpful gestures that arise naturally — during conversations with their babies — and then use these gestures in a more deliberate, regular way.
+They notice helpful gestures that arise naturally during conversation— iconic gestures that “act out” or resemble the things they stand for.
+With deliberate use of these iconic gestures — and patient repetition — their babies eventually learn to interpret these gestures as signs.

-For instance, suppose your baby sees a butterfly.
-You begin talking to your baby about it, and find yourself doing a little pantomime: When say the word, “butterfly”, you flap your fingers up and down.
-If you repeat this experience multiple times, your baby may learn to regard finger-flapping as a sign for butterflies.
+For instance, suppose you take your baby outside and find that it’s very cold.
+You begin talking to your baby about it, and find yourself behaving like a mime: When you say the word “cold” you act out an exaggerated shiver with your arms.
+If you repeat this experience multiple times, your baby may learn to regard shivering arms as a sign for “cold.”
+You have invented your own sign!

-But for many people, “baby sign language” refers to something more standardized — teaching your baby a set of pre-existing signs from a chart, book, or video.
-As Lorraine Howard and Gwyneth Doherty-Sneddon (2014) note, such “baby signs” are often adapted from languages for the deaf, like American Sign Language (ASL).
-And while some of these signs have the pantomime quality of our DIY “butterfly” sign, many others do not.
+But there’s another, more standardized approach to baby sign language: teaching your baby a set of pre-existing signs from a chart, book, or video.
+As Lorraine Howard and Gwyneth Doherty-Sneddon (2014) note, such signs are often adapted from languages for the hearing impaired.
+And while some of these signs involve iconic gesturing, many others do not.

 For example, consider the ASL sign for “drink.”
-It looks like you’re holding a cup to your mouth:
+As you can see from this illustration provided by Michael Fetters of the University of Michigan, the sign looks like you’re holding a cup to your mouth:

 Teaching a baby to communicate using gestures can be exciting and fun.
 It’s an opportunity to watch your baby think and learn.
 The process might encourage you to pay closer attention to your baby’s attempts to communicate.
 It might help you appreciate the challenges your baby faces when trying to decipher language.